-Total budgeted expenditures for the fiscal year show expenditures matching revenues.
-The actual results for the year show expenditures exceeding revenues and transfers in by \$225,886.
-Lower than anticipated revenues in addition to lower than projected expenditures for capital outlay led to an ending fund balance of \$(468,956).
+Total budgeted expenditures for the fiscal year show expenditures exceeding revenues.
+The actual results for the year show revenues and transfers in exceeding expenditures by \$478,207.
+Lower than anticipated revenues in addition to lower than projected expenditures for capital outlay, in addition to transfers in from the endowment and pre-need funds led to an ending fund balance of \$9,251.